Ings injury news - Latest update as Southampton, England striker goes off

 He has scored just twice in his last 11 games for Saints but with Southampton sinking towards the relegation zone after their horrendous run of results, this was the last thing they needed.

+But they won at Sheffield United without him and now Che Adams, Nathan Tella and Dan Lundulu will have to step up.

-Hasenhuttl’s side work hard to create chances and Ings is the only forward they have who is capable of finishing them off regularly.
+Hasenhuttl’s side work hard to create chances but Ings is the only forward they have who is capable of finishing them off regularly.

-With winnable PL games and an FA Cup quarterfinal at Bournemouth coming up, plus the international break also coming up in the next few weeks, Ings will be sweating on this injury.
+With winnable PL games and an FA Cup quarterfinal at Bournemouth coming up, plus the international break also coming up in the next few weeks, Ings will now miss a key period.

 Not only do Southampton need him to score goals to keep them on track, Ings is also a wanted man this summer as he will only have one year left on his contract and several top six clubs have been linked with a move for the prolific forward who is stalling on a new deal at Saints.